NEET Physics Ray Optics and Optical Instruments Notes

 • All distances are measured from the pole of the mirror.

-• Distances measured in the direction of incident light are taken positive and vice versa.
+• Distances measured in the direction of incident light are taken positively and vice versa.

-• Heights measured upward and perpendicular to the principal axis are taken positive and vice versa.
+• Heights measured upward and perpendicular to the principal axis are taken positively and vice versa.

 Read And Learn More: NEET Physics Notes